 Under the Customs Tariff Act, and administered by the Canadian Border Service Agency, duties can be applied to imported goods.
 In Canada, many foods are subject to tariffs at different levels depending on such matters as supply management, free trade agreements, and the country of origin.

 Taxes on high energy density or low quality foods and beverages

-Sometimes referred to as fat taxes, the idea is to use taxes to shift the price signals for consumers on high energy, low quality foods.
-In general, foods are price inelastic, so price increases don't necessarily reduce consumption that significantly.
+Sometimes referred to as fat taxes, the idea is to use taxes to shift the price signals for consumers on high energy, low quality foods and beverages.
+Their purpose is to reduce consumption, but they can be applied at the manufacturer, distributor or retail levels, with the idea that the tax will be passed on to consumers.
+In general, foods and beverages are price inelastic, so price increases don't necessarily reduce consumption that significantly.
 However, in a review of US food elasticity studies dating back to 1938, Andreyeva et al (2010) found that soft drinks, juice, meat, fruit and cereals were relatively less inelastic and the most inelastic were eggs, sugar and sweets, cheese and fats and oils.
 Given that soft drinks, juice and high sugar cereals are often implicated as consumption factors leading to obesity, a tax on these products is more likely to produce consumption changes than others.
-They also liked at cross-product price elasticities, for example price shifts between milks of different fat content.
+They also looked at cross-product price elasticities, for example price shifts between milks of different fat content.

 Taxes on foods with poor environmental performance